faanross/faanross.github.io/content/course02/01_settingup.md

 # 1.1.
 Introduction

-In this section we'll set up the three VMs we'll need for the course - Windows 10 (Victim), Kali Linux (Attacker), and Ubuntu 20.04 (Post-Mortem Analysis).
-First we'll download the iso images and use them to install the operating systems.
-Then, depending on the specific VM, we'll perform some configurations as well as install extra software.
+In this section we'll set up the three VMs we'll need for the course:
+- Windows 11 (Victim),
+- Slingshot Linux (Attacker),
+- Ubuntu 20.04 (Network Analysis)

+Setting up our Windows 11 victim will *by far* be the biggest time investment since we will install it using an iso, make multiple configurations, and install the required software.
+Conversely, **both** of our other machines won't even require installation.
+That's because we'll simply download prebuilt VMs and simply add them to our hypervisor - more on that when we get to the section.

 ***

 &nbsp;

 # 1.2.
 Requirements

+CONTINUE HERE

 I do want to give you some sense of the hardware requirements for this course, however I also have to add that I am not an expert in this area. ***AT ALL.*** So I'll provide an overview of what we'll be running, as well as what I think this translates to in terms of host resources (ie your actual system).
 But please - if you disagree with my estimation and believe you can get the same results by adapting the process, then please do so.
 After all - this is the *way of the hacker*.